finnkuusisto/covid19_word_embedding/README.md

 9. cobimetinib fumarate \[0.520\]
    * A MEK inhibitor often used along with BRAF inhibitor (Vemurafinib) to treat melanoma
 10. niclosamide \[0.520\]
     * Anti-tapeworm treatment that inhibits glucose uptake, oxidative phosphorylation, and anaerobic metabolism
     * Also under investigation to treat cancers and MRSA
 11. __lopinavir and ritonavir__ \[0.519\]
     * This combination has been tested to treat COVID-19 and has so far been found ineffective
 12. temsirolimus \[0.515\]
+    * Prodrug of Sirolimus (Rapamycin) and mTOR inhibitor, used to treat renal cell carcinoma
+    * Sirolimus is used to prevent organ transplant rejection and lymphangioleiomyomatosis (lung diesease)
 13. rilpivirine hydrochloride \[0.511\]
+    * Antiretroviral for HIV
 14. alectinib hydrochloride \[0.509\]
+    * Inhibitor of anaplastic lymphoma kinase (ALK) used to treat non-small-cell lung cancer
+    * Subsequent inhibition of STAT3 and mTOR
 15. lefamulin acetate \[0.508\]
+    * Antibiotic for MRSA
 16. perphenazine and amitriptyline hydrochloride \[0.507\]
 17. alogliptin and metformin hydrochloride \[0.507\]
 18. tamiflu \[0.507\]